bcbio/bcbio-nextgen/docs/contents/configuration.rst

 ===============

 -  ``variantcaller`` Variant calling algorithm.
-Can be a list of multiple options [gatk, freebayes, varscan, samtools, gatk-haplotype, cortex, mutect, scalpel, vardict]
+Can be a list of multiple options [gatk, freebayes, gatk-haplotype, mutect, scalpel, vardict, varscan, samtools]
     - Paired (typically somatic, tumor-normal) variant calling is currently supported by freebayes, varscan, mutect (see disclaimer below), scalpel (indels only) and vardict.
 See ``phenotype`` below for how to pair tumor